Lujie1996/MiniCloud-SurfStore/README.md

-# CSE 224 Homework 5
+# CSE 224 Homework 7

-Basic starter code for Homework 5
+Basic starter code for Homework 7

+Modify config.txt to indicate the essential configurations.

 Use the following commands to run the blockstore, metadata store and the client -